Youssef530245/YM-Crack/README.md

 ### to run this tool you need to install some python libraries

-> run this command in you terminal
+## run this command in you terminal

-#### The hashlib library is part of Python's standard library, so you do not need to install it using pip but if you don't have this is the command.
+#### The hashlib library is part of Python's standard library, so you do not need to install it using pip but if you don't have it , this is the command.

  ```
 pip install hashlib